mazenLavey/lucky-shrub/README.md

 Open site via this link: https://mazenlavey.github.io/lucky-shrub/

-This project was one of my assignments for the Meta Front-End Developer Professional Certification on coursera.
+This project was one of my assignments for the Meta Front-End Developer Professional Certification on Coursera.
 The goal of the project was to use what I had learned in HTML and CSS through the course.

-This website is a simulation for any possible small business website, which shows a brief about the owners, the services provided, projects, and a way to contact them.
+This website is a template for any possible small business website, which shows a brief about the owners, the services provided, projects, and a way to contact them.

 The website is fully responsive.